-- (4) The amounts reported for deferred compensation, other than for death and disability, reflect only the amounts deferred by the Continuing NEOs, the vested portion of amounts contributed by us and earnings on such amounts.
+- (3) The amounts payable under the equity category, in the case of stock option awards, are based on the difference between the \$61.33 closing price of our stock on December 31, 2018 and the exercise price of the applicable award, multiplied by the number of unvested shares subject to the award.
+The amounts payable under the equity category in the case of restricted stock units are based on the \$61.33 closing price of our stock on December 29, 2018 multiplied by the number of unvested shares subject to the applicable award. - (4) The amounts reported for deferred compensation, other than for death and disability, reflect only the amounts deferred by the NEOs, the vested portion of amounts contributed by us and earnings on such amounts.
 We may, at our discretion, accelerate vesting of the unvested amounts contributed by us in the event of a change in control.
-If we were to accelerate vesting, the total amounts of deferred compensation payable to the named executive officers would be as follows: Mr. Wood \$1,090,023; Mr. Lawrence \$32,145; Mr. Napierski \$2,487,184; Mr. Chang \$7,877,549; and Mr. Dorny \$1,257,846. - (5) Pursuant to his employment agreement, Mr. Chang is entitled to a lump sum equal to twelve months of health care continuation coverage upon involuntary termination not for cause (including constructive termination) and termination (including constructive termination) in connection with change in control.
-Pursuant to the March 2018 Executive Severance Policy, participating NEOs also are entitled to such a lump sum.
-These payments to all of our Continuing NEOs are conditioned on the NEO's compliance with certain non-competition and other obligations.
+If we were to accelerate vesting, the total amounts of deferred compensation payable to our NEOs would be as follows: Mr. Wood \$1,103,784; Mr. Lawrence \$85,669; Mr. Napierski \$2,839,635; Mr. Chang \$7,341,047; and Mr. Dorny \$1,512,349. - (5) Our Executive Severance Policy and Mr. Chang's employment agreement entitle the NEOs to a lump sum equal to twelve months of health care continuation coverage upon involuntary termination not for cause (including constructive termination) and termination (including constructive termination) in connection with change in control.
+These payments are conditioned on the NEO's compliance with certain non-competition and other obligations.